Circular Economy Accelerator Grants

 - public sector bodies and organisations such as councils and academic institutions

-Your organisation can be headquartered outside of Scotland, but the project being funded must be based permanently in Scotland.
-The majority of the project's activity must take place in Scotland.
+Your organisation can be headquartered outside of Scotland, but the project receiving funding must be based permanently in Scotland, and the majority of its activity must take place in Scotland.

 What does this cost?